mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Origin Location

 * Claim Name: origin_location
-* Claim Description: Geographical origin of the goods, represented as a location code (e.g., ISO country code) or specific address.
+* Claim Description: Geographical origin of the goods, represented as an [ISO.3166] alpha-2 country code string or specific address
 * Change Controller: IETF
 * Reference: {{origin_location}} of this specification